jonathanmccann/backport-automator/README.md

 When done testing, submit the backport by running 'bpr -s LPS-12345'
 ```

-Once you are satisfied that the changes are working properly, you can simply run ```bpr -s LPS-12345``` and the current branch will be pushed through the BPR workflow.
+Once you are satisfied that the changes are working properly, you can simply run ```bpr -s LPS-12345``` and the current branch will submitted as a pull request.

-If you enter **n** or **N**, then the function will continue with sending the pull request and progress the BPR ticket through the workflow.
+If you enter **n** or **N**, then the function will continue with sending the pull request.

 ### During Backport Workflow

-When progressing the current branch through the backport workflow, it will prompt you for two items: The reviewer's GitHub and Jira usernames.
-The prompts will look similar to the following:
+When progressing the current branch through the backport workflow, it will prompt you for a single item: The reviewer's GitHub username.
+The prompt will look similar to the following:

 ```
 Enter the reviewer's GitHub name and press [ENTER] (jonathan.mccann):
-Enter the reviewer's Jira name and press [ENTER] (jonathanmccann):
 ```

-The values within the parenthesis are the default values you set for ```DEFAULTGITHUBREVIEWER``` and ```DEFAULTJIRAREVIEWER```.
+The values within the parenthesis are the default values you set for ```DEFAULTGITHUBREVIEWER```.
 If you press enter without entering any text, the default usernames will be used.
 If you wish to send the pull request to a different user, then you are able to manually type in their usernames.

 ## Potential Issues